4shlyn/CCM_Neural/README.md

 ## Neural Control Contraction Metric (CCM)
+Please note that this is ongoing work.
+I will likely add in LQR baselines for improved simulation results.
 This repo explores **neural Control Contraction Metrics (CCMs)** for a nonlinear, underactuated **cart–pendulum system**.

 - Control-affine dynamics: (`ẋ = f(x) + B(x)u`)